MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/09-collaboration-options.md

 These options can also be configured for individual sites.
 See [Change the sharing settings for a site](/sharepoint/change-external-sharing-site) for details.

-If you've enabled *Anyone* links you can choose if these links should expire after a given period and if they should allow edit access or just view access.
+If you've enabled *Anyone* links, you can choose if these links should expire after a given period and if they should allow edit access or just view access.

 ## Related topics